wr0ngway/tivohmo/README.md

 This project only supports serving of video resources (for now) as that fills my need.

+## Noteworthy features

+ * Full control of runtime from command line or config file
+ * Application for changing runtime settings of the server from the Tivo UI
+ * Application to serve video to the Tivo from the Filesystem
+ * Application to serve video to the Tivo from a Plex Media Server
+ * Can serve video with on-the-fly hardcoded subtitles from srt files (embedded subs are also supported in plex app)

 ## Installation

 Install the gem: